 Forms + Value

-For this assignment, we will combine our new skill of drawing forms together with shading, to create an even more 3-dimmensional illusion of space.
+We will combine our new skill of drawing forms together with shading, to create an even more 3-dimensional illusion of space.
 Draw a cube, sphere, cone, and cylinder, each on their own page.
 For each form, draw and label a horizon line, light source, highlight, halftone, cast shadow, core shadow, reflected light, and cast shadow.
 Complete two forms in pencil, one in pen (using crosshatching to shade), and lastly one in colored pencil (using 1 color plus black).

 Let's practice some features of the face!
-Cut out an eye, nose, mouth, and ear, and glue into your sketchbook.
-In pencil, replicate them, doing your best to draw the features correctly and in proportion, as well as shade (have a clear dark, middle, and light value).
+Cut out an eye, nose, mouth, and ear, and glue them into your sketchbook.
+Replicate them in pencil, doing your best to draw the features correctly and in proportion, as well as create convincing shading.
+Have a clear dark, middle, and light value.

 Click the links below to see more review on the features:

-Learning to use a grid to transfer and/or enlarge images is one of the most useful tools I have ever personally learned.
-Using the grid method ensures that your proportions are as close to the original's as possible, and helps break down the image into smaller components, thus preventing the artist from getting overwhelmed and lost.
-The grid method allows the artist be meticulous and capture every component there is to an image, ensuring a more successful likeness to the original.
+Learning to use a grid to transfer and/or enlarge images is one of the most useful tools I personally have ever learned.
+The grid method ensures that your proportions are as close to the original's as possible and helps break down the image into smaller components, preventing the artist from getting overwhelmed and lost.
+The grid method allows you to be meticulous, ensuring a more successful likeness to the original.
 If realism is your aim, use a grid!
 For this project, pick a photo (a portrait= shoulders up) of either yourself, family, friend, or even a celebrity that you want to draw.

 The Grid PROCESS

-- Print out the image you want to draw, in black and white, to the nearest WHOLE inch (trust me, this makes the math much easier).
+- Print out the image you want to draw in black and white, to the nearest WHOLE inch (this makes the math much easier).

-- Along all four edges of the image, make hashmarks at every inch.
+- Along all four edges of the image, make a hashmark at every inch.

-- Using a straight edge, connect the hashmarks to the ones directly across from them, so, hashmarks on the bottom will connect to the ones on top, the ones on the left side will connect to the right side.
+- Using a straight edge, connect the hashmarks to the ones directly across from them, so that the hashmarks on the bottom will connect to the ones on top, the ones on the left side will connect to the right side.
 These lines will end up dividing your whole image into 1"x1" squares.

-- If you like, labels the boxes going down on the left side with letters (A, B, C, etc.) to signify each row, and label the boxes across the top with numbers (1, 2, 3, etc.) to signify each column.
+- If you'd like to, labels the boxes going down on the left side with letters (A, B, C, etc.) to signify each row, and the boxes across the top with numbers (1, 2, 3, etc.) to signify each column.
 Some artists like to do this to make sure they drawing in the correct corresponding box.

-- After deciding on the ratio and size of your final project, make hashmarks along all four sides of the large sheet of paper.
-BUT, this time, instead of every inch, make your hashmark every 2 inches if your are enlarging it by a ratio of 2, or every 3 inches if you are enlarging it by a ratio of 3.
+- After deciding on the ratio and size of your final project, make hashmarks along all four edges of the large sheet of paper.
+BUT, this time instead of every inch, make your hashmarks every 2 inches apart if your are enlarging it by a ratio of 2, or every 3 inches if you are enlarging it by a ratio of 3.

 - Connect your lines, LIGHTLY, to create a grid, as you did on the original picture.